hydro-informatics/hydro-informatics.github.io/_sources/numerics/gaia-run.md

   * If erosion in curved channel sections is overpredicted, decrease **BETA**.
   * If erosion in curved channel sections is underpredicted, increase **BETA**.
 * To adjust deposition and erosion pattern in curves (riverbends), enable the **SECONDARY CURRENTS** keyword and modify the **SECONDARY CURRENTS ALPHA COEFFICIENT** value (cf. {ref}`Secondary Currents <gaia-secondary>`).

+### Suspended Load Calibration

+The following list of parameters can be considered for calibrating suspended load transport and deposition-erosion pattern in Gaia:

+* {ref}`**CLASSES SETTLING VELOCITIES** <gaia-sl-sed>`:
+  - Reduce to enhance transport length and reduce deposition rates
+  - Increase to shorten transport trajectories and enhance deposition
+* {ref}`**CLASSES CRITICAL SHEAR STRESS FOR MUD DEPOSITION** <gaia-sl-sed>`: Reduce to keep sediment in suspension (or vice versa).